 Take advantage of this by running a social media contest in which contestants submit a photo or video, with other users voting for their favorites and the winner receiving a prize.
 Entrants will likely share the link with friends and family to get more votes, which builds your brand awareness as a result!

 This option is a real win-win: By sending an online consumer survey, you can gauge your brand awareness and increase it!
 For example, say a consumer receives your survey via email and their answers reveal that they are not familiar with your brand.
 Aside from learning that you have some brand-building to do, you’ve also now familiarized them with your brand.

 Of course, you may need to spend a little bit on incentives to get consumers to take the survey—but not always.
 Brand marketing through the coronavirus using surveys, for example, improved survey response rates.
 The New York Times recently reported that surveys by phone were up to 25% more productive during the coronavirus because people, bored with social distancing, were more inclined to pick up the phone and answer questions.
 We’re confident that stuck-at-home individuals would also be more willing to engage in online surveys, making them a good tool for marketing through coronavirus.

 Create Brand Awareness Surveys with SurveyLegend!

 If tip #6 on the list above sounded appealing, we’re here to help!
 You can quickly and easily create brand awareness and brand loyalty surveys using SurveyLegend’s professional and eye-catching survey designs.
 They’re also responsive, so you can catch that smartphone websurfer, too.

-Check out one of our Brand Awareness Survey Templates and then decide upon your brand awareness sample and which type of brand awareness survey you want to conduct:
+Check out one of our Brand Awareness Survey Templates and then decide which type of brand awareness survey you want to conduct:

 - Unaided brand awareness, or the measure of how many people know about your product without prompting (brand recall).